afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 <img src="./resources/w1/img/l4-velocity-profile-generation0.png" width="700" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- We also discussed some important constraints in lesson two.
+- We also discussed some important constraints in lesson 2.
 One of which was the rectangle of comfortable accelerations.
 - This is in no way an exhaustive list of objectives or constraints.
 - You will encounter many more in your time as an autonomy engineer.
 - Once the objectives and constraints are formalized, it becomes a matter of solving the problem efficiently.